literaiiy/tiramisu/README.md

 - Yes.
 I develop tiramisu independently.

 **Is tiramisu open-source?**
-- Not at the moment, and most likely won't be.
+- Not at the moment.

-**Why is there a '>' symbol in front of my first name's duration?**
+**Why is there a '>' symbol in front of my first name's duration had?**
 - Mojang doesn't provide an account's creation date in the API, so if an account's Hypixel join date was before their first name change, that would be used as a substitute for a pseudo account creation date.
 This means that number is almost certainly not an accurate figure.

 **What is the "Hypixel ____" on my profile?**